 The common fear is that you’ll sound fake if you follow a script.

 But have you seen a movie or a play?

 All of the dialogue was written beforehand and the actors sound perfectly natural.
 Scripts that are internalized aren’t robotic.
 In fact, the actors confidence and knowledge can shine because they aren’t stumbling and searching for something to say.

 Sure, it can be hard to see untrained actors because they do sound like robots.
 Well, if you aren’t an amateur, that won’t be a problem.
 Put the time and energy into learning your lines and your confidence will shine through.

 You don’t have to write out every single word you are going to say to a prospect or customer, but there are three areas that will benefit from scripting.
 It’s worth spending a few minutes in front of the computer writing these out:

 Ask every prospect these questions in the beginning of your presentation.
 Memorize word for word.

 Have a specific way that you ask for business every single time.
 It will help your confidence because it will just roll off of your tongue.

 3. Develop set responses to your three most common objections

-By the way, if you haven’t written out your sales conversations before, the first few times you follow a script, you will sound stiff , because you are still learning it.
+By the way, if you haven’t written out your sales conversations before, the first few times you follow a script you will sound stiff.
+You are still learning it.
 But if you remain consistent, you will quickly find that the stiffness fades away, leaving a deep confidence when you work with your prospects and customers.
 And that’s when good things happen.